Pope Paul II: Legacy

 Although Paul II was a committed opponent of humanist learning, he oversaw and approved the introduction of printing into the Papal States, first at Subiaco in 1464 by Arnold Pannartz and Konrad Sweynheim, and at Rome itself in 1467.
 The result was that books and other documents became far more numerous and less expensive to procure than the previous handwritten manuscripts.
 Printing put the materials needed for an advanced education into the hands of more people than ever before, including an increasing number of laypeople.
 The output of printing presses at this period was, as a matter of course, subject to governmental scrutiny; during Paul II's reign, books produced in the Papal States were largely limited to Latin classical literature and ecclesiastical texts.

 The chronicler Stefano Infessura's republican and anti-papal temper makes his diary a far from neutral though well-informed witness.
-But it is certain that although Paul II opposed the humanists, he yet provided for popular amusements: in 1466 he permitted the horse-race that was a feature of Carnival to be run along the main street, the Via Lata, which now became known from this annual event as the Via del Corso.
+But it is certain that although Paul II opposed the humanists, he yet provided for popular amusements: in 1466 he permitted the horse-race that was a feature of Carnival to be run along the main street, the Via Lata, which became known from this annual event as the Via del Corso.
 So that nobody felt left out of the event, the Pope instituted races for boys, adult men, old people and Jews, with appropriate prizes for each group.
 He tried to reduce or stop blood feuds and vendettas in Italy, and to make sure that Jews were treated fairly.
 Paul II displayed an extravagant love of personal splendor that gratified his sense of self-importance.
 After his death Sixtus IV and a selected group of cardinals inspected the treasure laid up against expenditures against the Turks: they found 54 silver shells filled with pearls, to a value of 300,000 ducats, jewels and gold intended for refashioning, worth another 300,000 ducats, and a magnificent diamond worth 7,000 ducats, which was sent to Cardinal d'Estouteville to cover monies he had advanced to the pontiff.
 The coin was not immediately found.
 He had also amassed a collection of 800 gemstones.

 William Francis Barry considers that his character was "misunderstood by the Italian courts which never dreamt that a Pope could be an honourable man".

 In statecraft, Paul II lacked eminence and achieved nothing of consequence for Italy.
 In his own domain, however, he terminated the regime of the counts of Anguillara in 1465.